slidenerd/ec2-mean-test/EC2.md

 Click **Next: Configure Security Group** and let's proceed

 # Step 6: Configure Security Group
-Security Group is a fancy word for Firewall or atleast offers a
+Security Group is somewhat like a Firewall with differences of course.

 ## SmartyPants